 Dr. William A. Cunningham* (B.S. ’27, M.S. ’29, Ph.D. ’41)

 William A. Cunningham was a Professor Emeritus of Texas ChE.
-Dr. Cunningham, a native of Comanche, Texas, began his professional career in 1929 with the Texas Pacific Coal and Oil Company in Fort Worth.
-He joined Texas ChE faculty in 1935 as an instructor in chemical engineering.
+Dr. Cunningham began his professional career in 1929 with the Texas Pacific Coal and Oil Company in Fort Worth.
+He joined Texas ChE faculty in 1935 as a professor.
 Dr. Cunningham was appointed as chair of the department for three terms and, in 1962, became associate director of the Bureau of Engineering Research at the University.
 In 1971, he was named Professor Emeritus.
-He is a former Vice President of Chemoil Consultants and a former director, Round Rock White Lime Company.
-Dr. Cunningham co-authored the history of our department in “Chemical Engineering at The University of Texas, 1910-1990”, documenting the accomplishments and milestones of Texas ChE and its faculty.
-He was the recipient of a number of honors, including the Distinguished Advisor Award of the UT Student Engineering Council in 1970 and ’71, and the award for Outstanding Service in Graduate Education at UT in 1971.
+He was a vice president of Chemoil Consultants and a director of Round Rock White Lime Company.
+Dr. Cunningham wrote “Chemical Engineering at The University of Texas, 1910-1990”, a book documenting the history and accomplishments of Texas ChE and its faculty, co-authored with Dr. Howard Rase.
+He was the recipient of a number of honors, including a UT Austin Distinguished Alumnus award, the Distinguished Advisor Award of the UT Student Engineering Council in 1970 and ’71, and the award for Outstanding Service in Graduate Education at UT in 1971.

 Dr. Joe L. Franklin, Jr.* (B.S. ’29)